-An experienced baker will tell you that baking is a constant journey, there is always something you don’t know, something that shouldn’t work that does and there's plenty of excitement along the way.
+” Baking is a constant journey, there is always something you don’t know or something that shouldn’t work, but does.
+There’s always plenty of excitement along the way in baking bread.

-The pride of nailing a new recipe still gets me buzzing.
+The pride of nailing a new recipe is buzzing.
 It’s fantastic every time!

 Initially, I refused the job… “I don’t want to go in there, especially not at those times in the morning,” I said.